 “The world exists for everyone, because all of us were born with the same dignity.
 Differences of color, religion, talent, place of birth or residence, and so many others, cannot be used to justify the privileges of some over the rights of all.
 As a community, we have an obligation to ensure that every person lives with dignity and has sufficient opportunities for his or her integral development.”
-(Pope Francis, Brothers and Sisters to Us [Fratelli Tutti], no. 118)
+(Pope Francis, On Fraternity and Social Friendship [Fratelli Tutti], no. 118)

 “The dignity of others is to be respected in all circumstances, not because that dignity is something we have invented or imagined, but because human beings possess an intrinsic worth superior to that of material objects and contingent situations.
 This requires that they be treated differently.
 That every human being possesses an inalienable dignity is a truth that corresponds to human nature apart from all cultural change.
 For this reason, human beings have the same inviolable dignity in every age of history and no one can consider himself or herself authorized by particular situations to deny this conviction or to act against it.”
-(Pope Francis, Brothers and Sisters to Us [Fratelli Tutti], no. 213)
+(Pope Francis, On Fraternity and Social Friendship [Fratelli Tutti], no. 213)

 “Our defense of the innocent unborn, for example, needs to be clear, firm and passionate, for at stake is the dignity of a human life, which is always sacred and demands love for each person, regardless of his or her stage of development.
 Equally sacred, however, are the lives of the poor, those already born, the destitute, the abandoned and the underprivileged, the vulnerable infirm and elderly exposed to covert euthanasia, the victims of human trafficking, new forms of slavery, and every form of rejection.
 We cannot uphold an ideal of holiness that would ignore injustice in a world where some revel, spend with abandon and live only for the latest consumer goods, even as others look on from afar, living their entire lives in abject poverty.”
 (Pope Francis, Rejoice and Be Glad [Gaudete et Exsultate], no. 101)